CSC207-UofT/course-project-sports-agents/phase1/design_document.md

 getters and setters, which ensures internal implementations can be changed without changing the interface.
 The `Command` interface and structure of the `commandManager` class allow easy adding of additional Use Cases for more functionality, by adding the new Use Case to the command dictionary.
+Additionally, due to how we define the abstract Player class, we can easily extend each of the subclasses to allow it to access statistics, which are specific to the sport.

 Liskov Substitution Principle: While we use inheritance, it is primarily from an abstract class to concrete classes concerning specific sports.